sleventyeleven/linuxprivchecker/README.md

   -s, --searches        Skip time consuming or resource intensive searches

-  -w, --write           Wether to write a log file, can be used with -0 to
+  -w, --write           Whether to write a log file, can be used with -0 to
                         specify name/location

   -o OUTFILE, --outfile OUTFILE